-In addition to tracking and setting improvements based on overall graduation rates, King also disaggregates graduation rate data by enrollment status (first-time and non-first time) as well as by socioeconomic status (Pell recipients).
-Socioeconomic status not only allows for comparison to Peers, but also encompasses the largest differentiator for incoming students (roughly 40-50% of incoming students are Pell eligible).
-Additionally, King enrolls a large portion of non-first time (transfer) students each year (roughly 50-60% of incoming students are transfer students).
+In addition to tracking and setting improvements based on overall graduation rates, King disaggregates graduation rate data by two major categories: 1) socioeconomic status, to show the graduation rates of both a) Pell recipients and b) non-Pell recipients; and 2) enrollment status, to show the graduation rates of both a) first-time (freshman) students and b) non-first time (transfer) students.

+Socioeconomic status not only allows for comparison to Peers, but also encompasses the largest differentiator for incoming students (40-50% of incoming King students are Pell eligible).
+Additionally, King enrolls a large portion of non-first time (transfer) students each year, as 50-60% of incoming King students are transfer students.
 Below are tables showing this disaggregated data.